 What are the extra features, and how can I access them?

-For each episode, there are around three “Extras”.
+For each episode, there are three or four “Extras”.
 These usually comprise extended cockpit sequences and uncut interviews, and they usually run to between two and ten minutes.
 Special features are only available to viewers of The Airshow on our YouTube channel; to access them, you must watch the episodes on YouTube and look out for the on-screen cards, or check the video description.

 Your videos are getting repetitive.
 Why do you film at the same events each year?

 Due to our limited funds, we are unable to travel significant distances to events in most cases.
 Therefore, there is a limited selection of events at which it is realistically possible for us to film.
 Additionally, while a substantial amount of each episode is new footage, some may have been released previously in stand-alone videos covering an individual event.
-However, even if footage is re-used, The Airshow takes a significantly different tone to our other videos, offering additional insight and enhanced editing.
+However, even if footage is re-used, The Airshow takes a significantly different tone to our other videos, offering additional insight and more complex editing.

 When will you feature team X or aircraft Y?